shautvast/perfix/README.md

 * extend the user interface

 # DISCLAIMER:
-This has only been tested on oracle java8 in spring-boot using tomcat web-container (and apache dbcp)
+This has only been tested on oracle java V8-15 in spring-boot using tomcat web-container (and apache dbcp)

 Javassist raises the following error:
 ```